-This can be a stressful moment in many peoples’ lives because there are many options that you can take, but each of those options have clear pros and cons.
-For example, a payday loan offers cash for an immediate need, but the interest rate is often so debilitating that it can lead one down the cycle where it feels that you are robbing Peter to pay Paul.
+Debt Settlement can be an effective way to help you get out of debt when that debt becomes unaffordable.
+That said, debt settlement has pros and cons similar to all debt relief options.
+For example, a payday loan offers cash for an immediate need, but the interest rate is often debilitating.
+It can lead one down the cycle where it feels that you are robbing Peter to pay Paul.

-Debt Settlement: An individual or service working on an individual’s behalf to negotiate your debts lower than what is owed because an individual is unable to afford his/her debt.
+Debt Settlement is an individual or service working on an individual’s behalf to negotiate your debts lower than what is owed.
+Debt settlement is for an individual who is unable to afford his/her debt.

 Debt settlement companies work as an intermediary between the individual owing the debt and the creditor.
 The debt settlement company will do the following for the enrolled participant:

-- Create an enrollee-owned escrow bank account for the enrollee to consolidate all of the payments into one payment for the creditors.
+- Create an enrollee-owned escrow bank account for the enrollee where all of the funds are aggregated.

-- Negotiate on behalf of the enrollee with each of the creditors for the lowest possible rate based on financial hardship.
+- Negotiate on behalf of the enrollee for less than owed based on financial hardship.

-- Get agreement from the enrollee on whether to accept the settlement and payment plan.
+- Receive permission from the enrollee on whether to accept the settlement and payment plan.

-- Manage all of the payments to the creditors until the debt has been completely resolved.
+- Manage and send all of the payments to the creditors until the debt has been paid for and is resolved.

 A couple points to note: